IPA-CyberLab/kmgm/docs/tutorials/nginx/README.md

 $ kmgm show -o pem -f ca.pem
 ```

-To import the CA certificate to chrome, type `chrome://settings/certificates` into the omnibox (URL bar), and click on `Import`.
+If you are using Chrome and would like to import the CA certificate, type `chrome://settings/certificates` into the omnibox (URL bar), and click on `Import`.

+_[TBD: macOS and Windows platforms require p12 or other serialization format]_

 <!-- Markdown link & img dfn's -->
 [chrome-warning]: https://raw.githubusercontent.com/IPA-CyberLab/kmgm/master/docs/tutorials/nginx/chrome-warning.png